LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/advanced/item-properties/events/actions.md

 damage_entity_in_sight:
   damage: 4
   distance: 7

+# Allows you to damage the entity of this event.
+For example on interact or attack
+# or on event item_hit_entity
+damage_entity:
+  damage: 4

 # Special action that allows you to increment player stat linked to an hud
 #in this case hud named: "itemsadder:mana_bar"
 increment_player_stat: